-- Type of labor to use (electrical technical personnel, mechanics, painters, lubricators)
+- Type of labor required, such as electrical technical personnel, mechanics, painters, or lubricators

-All the above allows us to make budgets and schedules of resources and equipment.
-When dates are established for the intervention of the machines with the production area, the availability of the equipment is not affected.
+The above components enable us to create budgets and schedules for equipment and resources.
+With established intervention dates for machines within the production area, the equipment’s availability is not impacted.

 Advantages of preventive maintenance

-- Availability of Spare Parts: Same as the previous point; the needs of spare parts can be calculated and the purchase can be requested with a determined time.
-Helping to avoid making last minute purchases.
+- Spare Parts Availability: Spare parts needs can be calculated and purchases can be requested with a determined time frame, helping to avoid last-minute purchases.

-- Availability of technicians: The planning of preventive interventions, has included the scheduling of shifts of technicians, therefore, helps to improve shifts and workload of technical staff.
+- Availability of Technicians: The planning of preventive interventions includes scheduling the shifts of technicians, improving shifts and workload of technical staff.

 Disadvantages of preventive maintenance

-There are few disadvantages to be found in preventive maintenance.
-Perhaps the vulnerability of preventive maintenance is the control variable.
-If it is not recorded or there are errors, it can drastically modify the programming of preventive activities.
+Preventive maintenance has few disadvantages, but one of the main ones is the vulnerability of the control variable.
+If it is not properly recorded or there are errors, it can significantly affect the scheduling of preventive activities.